sphinx-doc/sphinx/converter/newfiles/mac_index.rst

 :Date: |today|

 This library reference manual documents Python's extensions for the Macintosh.
-It should be used in conjunction with :ref:`modules-index`, which documents the standard library and built-in types.
+It should be used in conjunction with :ref:`library-index`, which documents the standard library and built-in types.

 This manual assumes basic knowledge about the Python language.
 For an informal